rovolution/dotfiles/README.md

 2) Run the `install.sh` script

-3) Manually install Hammerspoon Shift-It Keycode bindings: https://github.com/peterklijn/hammerspoon-shiftit

-4) Confirm all the prompts
+3) Confirm all the prompts

-5) Open a new terminal and verify everything works.
+4) Open a new terminal and verify everything works.